×

 But in general, they are speed-governed limits to the electric assistance that an e-bike will give you.
 Here are the three e-bike classes, in more detail.

-• Class 3 – pedal-assist only, up to 28mph.
-(Depending on location, may require a speedometer, and may be allowed to have a throttle)
+- Class 3 – Pedal-assist only, up to 28 mph, 750W max motor power (depending on location, may require a speedometer, and may be allowed to have a throttle).

-Class 1 electric bikes are the tamest of the lot, with no throttles available, you will have pedal-assist instead.
+Class 1 electric bikes are the tamest of the lot, with no throttles available, you will have pedal assist only instead.
 These electric motors will assist your pedaling up to 20mph, which is far from supersonic speed.
 Most governments consider Class 1 e-bikes a “normal bicycle”.
 You won’t be restricted from using certain trails or bike paths.

 Next, we have Class 2 e-bikes.
-These bikes can come with a throttle in addition to pedal-assist and are treated as scooters or mopeds under law.
+These bikes can come with a throttle in addition to pedal assist and are treated as scooters or mopeds under the law.

 Under the rule of law, Class 3 e-bikes are treated in the same way as Class 1 e-bikes or the same as a “normal bicycle.”